-The Board recognises the importance of maintaining regular dialogue with institutional shareholders to ensure that its strategy is communicated and any concerns can be addressed.
+The Board recognises the importance of maintaining regular dialogue with institutional shareholders to ensure that the Group's strategy is communicated and any concerns can be addressed.
 In addition, all shareholders have the opportunity to attend the Annual General Meeting where the Group's operations can be discussed with the directors.
 The Chief Executive and Group Finance Director make themselves available for meetings with analysts and representatives of the major shareholders on the day of the announcement of the preliminary results and the half-year results or shortly thereafter and upon request at other times of the year, and they report accordingly to the Board on shareholders' views.
 Any shareholder wishing to meet with the directors should make contact with the Secretary.
-The non-executive directors are available to attend meetings with major shareholders thus enabling shareholders to draw their attention to any views that they consider need special emphasis.

-The non-executive directors can also be contacted through the Secretary.
+Mr Davies and I are also available to attend meetings with major shareholders thus enabling shareholders to draw our attention to any views that they consider need special emphasis.
+We can also be contacted through the Secretary.